-Spring 2017 JASC Scholarship Opportunities – Applications now being accepted!
+Spring 2017 JASC Scholarships – Applications no Longer Being Accepted.

 As part of its efforts to support members of the Japanese American community and advance JASC’s commitment to community service, each year, JASC administers the awarding of at least three scholarships to promising young high school or college students who have demonstrated both academic excellence and have given service to the Japanese American community.
 Currently, the program comprises several awards: one in the name of Sam Fukaye; one established by the Toguri Family in the name of Fred Toguri; the William T. Yamamoto Scholarship; the Frank T. Kambara Scholarship; the Jean E. Taketoshi Scholarship; and the John Iwaoka Scholarship.
 Students and/or their parents or guardians need to be current members of JASC prior to the application date.